fpereiro/proof/notes.md

 - PE: "The cpe function erases the markers as it compares the letters marked with those markers.
 If there's a match, then all the x and y markers have been erased, and we head to sim (meaning *similar*).
 If the configurations marked x and y do not match (as they won't in our example), then the first argument of cpe takes over, which is an e (erase) function that erases all the remaining x and y markers and eventually retreats to kom to try the next instruction."

-- PE: "A little problem with the kmp function is that TUring never defined a version of e that has one m-configuration argument and two symbol arguments.
+- PE: "A little problem with the kmp function is that Turing never defined a version of e that has one m-configuration argument and two symbol arguments.
 Moreover, he can't go back to kom because some or all of the y markers have been erased by cpe.
 He really needs to go back to anf to mark the configuration again.
 Donald Davies suggests that the instruction should really read:

 ```
 kmp        cpe (e (e (anf, x), y), sim, x, y)